dotnet/Kerberos.NET/README.md

 The AES package is separated from the main package because it has dependencies on BouncyCastle.

+## On Updates to the Nuget Packages

+The nuget packages will be kept up to date with any changes to the core library.
+Check the package release notes for specific changes.

 ## Using the Library

 Ticket authentication occurs in two stages.
 The first stage validates the ticket for correctness via an `IKerberosValidator` with a default implementation of `KerberosValidator`.
 The second stage involves converting the ticket in to a usable `ClaimsIdentity`, which occurs in the `KerberosAuthenticator`.